jfrancai/connect-sdk-viem/README.md

 # Connect SDK

-Cometh Connect SDK allows developers to onboard their users with a seedless, gasless experience familiar to Web2 using Biometrics and web2 logins.
+Cometh Connect Viem SDK allows developers to onboard their users with a seedless, gasless experience familiar to Web2 using Biometrics and web2 logins.

 Account Abstraction (AA) improves transaction user experience by using smart contract wallets as primary accounts.